Naftule Brandwein: Music career

-Upon arriving in the US, Naftule was already a highly skilled clarinetist and used his skills of self-promotion to build himself a reputation as a klezmer and bandleader.
+Naftule was already a highly skilled clarinetist when he arrived in the US and used his skills of self-promotion to build himself a reputation as a klezmer and bandleader.
 However, unlike Abe Elenkrig, Max Leibowitz and other klezmers who recorded during World War I, Naftule does not seem to have recorded until around 1920, first playing as an uncredited soloist in Abe Schwartz's band.
 It was in 1922 that he began recording under his own name at Columbia Records, making a handful of tracks of klezmer dances and virtuosic Doinas, as well as making some Ukrainian music discs under the label Russkyj Narodnyj Orchester.
 In early 1923, he left Columbia, first making a handfulful of klezmer recordings at Emerson Records before settling in at Columbia's rival label Victor Records.
 He stayed there for several years, making roughly two dozen recordings from 1923 to 1927, consisting mostly of virtuosic klezmer music put out under the label Naftule Brandwein Orchestra.
 In 1923, he was sued by the violinist Max Leibowitz for allegedly recording a tune he had copyrighted the year before.
 The case ended up being dismissed because Leibowitz had still been a Romanian citizen when he had copyrighted the work, which gave him less protection than an American citizen would have had.

 His career declined from the mid-1920s onward, as demand for his traditional approach to klezmer music waned; his run of Victor Records sessions ended in 1927.
 From being the top musician in New York, he was reduced to playing in the Borscht Belt.
 He finally returned to the Victor Records studio in 1941, recording a handful of klezmer dance pieces under his own label once again.
 By the 1950s, he had difficulty getting many gigs, because of the changing expectations in the music scene; he could not read sheet music and was not as comfortable with popular American music as some of his contemporaries like Dave Tarras, and especially as compared to the younger generations such as Sam Musiker and Max Epstein.
 Nonetheless, he continued to work regularly until shortly before his death.

-Brandwein died in October 1963 at age 79.
+Brandwein died in October 2, 1963 at age 79.
 He was buried in the Mount Hebron Cemetery in Flushing in the Progressive Musical Benevolent Society section.